 This is a concise guide on how to learn how to read in Japanese.
-For something more comprehensive see Kuri's guide.
-If you have any questions, feel free to contact me on Discord (username: nullspace02).
+For something more comprehensive see the VNCR guide.
+If you have any questions, feel free to join the Void Shrine Discord server and ask someone there.

 Hiragana and Katakana are the 2 basic "alphabets" used in Japanese.
 You can learn them here.